 Liquidity risk is the risk that the Group will not be able to meet its future obligations as they fall due or in full.
 Major sub-risks of the liquidity risk are payment risk and financing risk.
 Payment risk is the risk that the Group cannot meet its obligations without major related costs.
-Financing risk is the risk that the Group cannot raise sufficient resources without an adverse impact on the everyday activities or financial position of the Group.
+Financing risk is the risk that the Group cannotraise sufficient resources without an adverse impact on the everyday activities or financial position of the Group.
 The overall purpose of liquidity risk management is to ensure that the Group has sufficient cash and liquid assets in order to perform its financial obligations as they fall due and to increase its loan portfolio.

 Upon managing the liquidity risk, the Group takes into consideration that a sufficient liquidity buffer must be maintained at any time for issuing loans and covering other possible obligations.
-Financing is performed mostly through equity, loans and bonds, and the Group forecasts cash flows in order to have a sufficient buffer of financial resources on the due dates of repayment of financial obligations and a sufficient time frame for preparing refinancing upon expiry of the terms.
+Financing is the without activities or rall purpose are that the sets in order hey fall due performed mostly through equity, loans and bonds, and the Group forecasts cash flows in order to have a sufficient buffer of financial resources on the due dates of repayment of financial obligations and a sufficient time frame for preparing refinancing upon expiry of the terms.